pharriso/ansible_workshop/exercises/ansible_rhel/cicd-tower-api/README.md

 ![tower-job-status](tower-job-status.png)

 Finally, browse to one of your webservers to make sure you see your new index.html.
 Reminder that you can find the IP of your web servers by looking in the inventory in Ansible Tower - **Inventories** -> **Workshop Inventory** -> **Hosts** and then click on one of the nodes to see the IP address.

+## So what just happened?

+We just pushed changes to our "code" in our gitlab repository.
+Our CI/CD pipeline detected the change and interacted with Ansible Tower to:

+* Synchronise Tower and our Gitlab repository to bring changes into Ansible Tower.

+* Execute our job to deploy the changes.

 ## Summary